Supporting Students with Specific Learning Difficulties

 Use plain English when producing assessment questions, avoiding overly elaborate phrasing.

-Hand-written work may be messy, and so practical work which requires an immediate written response is likely to pose problems.
-It is best to allow students with SpLDs to word-process assignments when at all possible.
+Hand-written work may be messy, and so practical work which requires an immediate written response may pose problems.
+It is best to allow students with SpLDs to type assignments when at all possible.

 It is important that departments ensure that the means of assessment employed is the best way of measuring students´ achievement of modular learning outcomes.
 Literacy is considered a general marking criterion at university, but this does not mean that it must be assessed on every piece of work which a student submits.
 In the case of students with SpLDs, departments choosing to simply not assess spelling, punctuation and grammar when these are not part of a module´s learning outcomes – or where they have already been assessed on the module by other means - can remove a significant disadvantage.

 Students with SpLDs are also given the option of affixing a sticker to any assessed work which they complete.
 These stickers do not activate differential marking: they are solely intended to indicate to staff members that as a result of such a diagnosis a particular student would benefit from more detailed formative feedback, highlighting areas which could be improved.